VIP Brother season 5: Stanka

 Stanka Zlateva is an Olympic medalist in wrestling.
 She entered the House on Day 1 and became a winner on Day 63.

 Stoyko

 Stoyko Sakaliev is a professional footballer.
 He entered the House on Day 2 and was the tenth evicted on Day 60.

 Tervel

 Tervel Pulev is a professional boxer.
 He entered the House on Day 2 and was the eleventh evicted on Day 60.

 Vanya

 Vanya Chervenkova is a businesswoman.
 She entered the House on Day 2 and finished third in the finale on Day 63.

 Yoana

 Yoana Zaharieva is a pop singer.
 She entered the House on Day 2 and was the sixth evicted on Day 44.

 Houseguests

-Paris
+Paris Hilton

 On September 11 it was officially announced that Paris Hilton would enter the House.
 She landed on Sofia airport with a flight from Milan on September 16 and entered the House on Day 2 as a special Houseguest for a few days.